 So I took a good, hard look at my budget and found the averages of what I spend each month in most categories.

 Cutting Back Where It Makes Sense

-By looking at my expenses I realized I was investing a large portion of my monthly corporate paycheck into running and maintaining my blog, L Bee and the Money Tree.
+By looking at my expenses I realized I was investing a large portion of my monthly corporate paycheck into running and maintaining this blog.
 I considered that money an investment in myself and my future business, but I figured I needed a working vehicle more than I needed great Pinterest images for my website, so I cut this number way down to about $50 each month, and made the switch to saving for big business expenses instead of trying to cash flow every item in the month it occurred (for example, my Awkward Money Chat videos.)
 Total Monthly Savings: $250

 I also cut down my bi-weekly sessions with my therapist from twice a month to just once, which is something my therapist and I discussed doing anyway.
 Savings: $50

 Adding the two together gave me a total savings of $300 each month, which was $25 over what I needed to afford the $275 car payment on a sweet 2013 Nissan Rogue.
 Success!

 Method #2 – Haggling Your Way to Savings

 In the Spring of 2015, I left my full-time job to work for my own digital content marketing business.
 I was excited about the next step, but everyone knows that the most groan-inducing parts of working for yourself is having to come up with your own health insurance.
 Even though Obamacare and the healthcare.gov marketplace have made it much easier in the last few years to obtain health insurance as a freelancer, it can still be a pain to accommodate a hefty premium payment in your budget when you're used to an employer taking care of it for you.